 We hope that visitors to the website will find it to be a useful tool for the learning, study, and research of synagogues.
 We welcome your comments, corrections and suggestions: email@example.com

-Project Academic Team: Prof. Chaim Ben David, Dr. Mordechai Aviam, Dr. Reuven Gafni and Dr. Mechael Osband
+Project Academic Team: Prof. Chaim Ben David, Prof. Mordechai Aviam, Dr. Reuven Gafni and Dr. Mechael Osband

 Web Developer: Tzahi Harary